BeratYesbek/BeratYesbek/README.md

 Previously, I found joy in exploring a wide spectrum of technologies and programming languages, focusing on Ruby, Java, C#, and Kotlin, with back-end development work primarily handled by Asp.Net core, JAVA Spring, and Ruby on Rails.
 However, I now dedicate myself wholly to Java and Spring Boot, driven by an insatiable curiosity to master this technology stack.

 This shift in my focus does not denote a fixation on a specific language or technology.
 Rather, it reflects my inherent desire to constantly learn and evolve in the software landscape, so that improving my process management skills and algorithmic understanding.
 As I continue to refine my skills and delve deeper into Java and Spring Boot, I'm excited about the challenges and opportunities this journey presents.
-Beyond the realm of software, I also nurture interests in Football, Neuroscience, and Psychology.
-Moreover, sometimes I write some inspired by Neuroscience and Psychology.
-Of course, I can't share these. :)))